homearanya/active-escapes/src/pages/tours/the-green-and-blue-mountain-trail.md

   heading: At a Glance
   description:
     - 'The <strong>Green Mountain trail</strong> (4 days/ 4 nights) scheduled from a <em>Monday to Friday</em>, traverses mostly privately-owned land, with all landowners being members of the Groenlandberg Conservancy: the world’s first biodiversity wine route, and part of the region’s efforts to conserve the environment and promote responsible tourism.'
     - The <strong>Blue Mountain Trail</strong>, which runs from a <em>Tuesday to a Thursday</em>, is a three day - three night  slackpacking trail on the southern side of the Elgin Valley.
-The trail is 50 kms in total, traversing forest, wilderness, fynbos and fruit farms.
+The trail is 50 km in total, traversing forest, wilderness, fynbos and fruit farms.
     - As part of the trail’s social responsibility programme, hikers are encouraged to “Walk with an Alien”, a project in which a personalised walking stick is carved from alien vegetation by local communities.

 itinerary: